WXM99/SE418/task1/analysis.md

-# Analysis of SJTU loading page
+# Analysis of SJTU homepage

 > *From the perspective of front-end*